© All Rights Reserved bicoid75

 For such a small country, Gambia still has some fine attractions to keep you busy for a week or so.
 The colourful friendly people are one of the reasons alone to visit this small West African country.

-Although not indigenous to Gambia you can, if you like ships of the dessert, have yourself an enjoyable half day out on a camel ride along the beach which can also include a BBQ.
+Although not indigenous to Gambia you can, if you like ships of the desert, have yourself an enjoyable half day out on a camel ride along the beach which can also include a BBQ.
 The camels are based at Tanji, a 20-minute taxi ride from Kololi.

 If your into our equine friends then you can while away an hour or two astride a horse cantering through the Atlantic surf.
 The horses are based at Kololi.